 Most of the bachelor’s degree programmes taught in English are offered by universities of applied sciences (UAS), whereas most of the master’s programmes taught in English are offered by universities.

-While international students are eligible to study in Finnish or Swedish, you need to be fluent in these languages when applying.
+If you are interested in studying in Finnish or Swedish, you need to be fluent in these languages already when applying for admission.
 If you already know Finnish or Swedish, this might be an option for you.
-Contact the institution of your choice for further advice.
+Contact the university/UAS of your choice for further advice.

 To apply for a bachelor’s degree programme, you need an upper secondary school certificate or equivalent.